amphp/http-client/docs/requests.md

 title: Requests
 permalink: /requests
 ---
-The HTTP client allows either passing a string (which is interpreted as URI) or a `Request` object to `Client::request()`.
+The `HttpClient` interface requires a `Request` being passed as first argument to `HttpClient::request()`.
 The `Request` class can be used to specify further specifics of the request such as setting headers or changing the request method.

+{:.note}
-`Request` objects are mutable, instead of immutable as in Artax v3 / PSR-7.
+> `Request` objects are mutable (instead of immutable as in `amphp/artax` / PSR-7).
+>
+> Cloning `Request` objects will result in a deep clone, but you usually don't have to manually clone a `Request`, because every `HttpClient` implementation automatically clones the `Request` when `HttpClient::request()` is called.

 ## Request URI

-The constructor requires an absolute request URI. `Request::setUri(string $uri)` allows changing the request method.
+The constructor requires an absolute request URI. `Request::setUri(string $uri)` allows changing the request URI.

 ```php
 $request = new Request("https://httpbin.org/post", "POST");